NeuroGenetics

 02Case 1: Neonatal Seizures – Diagnosis & Management

 Rapid trio whole exome sequencing (Baby M plus both parents) returns within 10 days and identifies a de novo heterozygous pathogenic variant in KCNQ2: c.740C>T, p.Ala247Val.
-This missense variant is located in the S4 voltage sensor domain of the Kv7.2 potassium channel subunit and has been functionally characterized as a gain-of-function variant that causes increased channel opening and paradoxically enhanced neuronal excitability.
+This missense variant is located in the S4 voltage sensor domain of the Kv7.2 potassium channel subunit and has been functionally characterized as a variant that alters channel gating — at the single-channel level, the variant increases conductance and shifts voltage dependence of activation, but at the whole-cell level this paradoxically enhances neuronal excitability because the altered Kv7.2 channels fail to provide the sustained repolarizing M-current that normally dampens repetitive firing.
+The net effect at the network level is hyperexcitability and seizures.
+Given these altered channel-level properties, the variant has been termed a gain-of-function variant in the literature — though this characterization always depends on the level of analysis (channel biophysics vs. whole-cell current vs. neuronal firing vs. network behavior).
 The variant is reported in ClinVar as pathogenic by multiple independent submitters.
-ACMG classification is Pathogenic based on the following evidence codes: PS2 (confirmed de novo in a patient with the disease and no family history), PS3 (well-established functional studies demonstrate gain-of-function effect), PM1 (located in the critical S4 voltage sensor domain), PM2 (absent from population databases including gnomAD), and PP3 (multiple computational tools predict a deleterious effect).
-Based on the gain-of-function mechanism, carbamazepine — a sodium channel blocker — is initiated rather than conventional anticonvulsants.
+ACMG classification is Pathogenic based on the following evidence codes: PS2 (confirmed de novo in a patient with the disease and no family history), PS3 (well-established functional studies demonstrate altered channel biophysics with network-level hyperexcitability), PM1 (located in the critical S4 voltage sensor domain), PM2 (absent from population databases including gnomAD), and PP3 (multiple computational tools predict a deleterious effect).
+Based on clinical experience that KCNQ2 encephalopathy variants with this biophysical profile respond well to sodium channel blockers, carbamazepine is initiated rather than conventional anticonvulsants.
 Seizures resolve completely within 48 hours, confirming the genotype-guided treatment approach.
 Separately, the mother's tremor and the grandmother's early-onset dementia prompt targeted FMR1 testing, which reveals that the mother carries an FMR1 premutation with 89 CGG repeats (normal <45, intermediate/gray zone 45–54, premutation 55–200).
 This explains the mother's tremor as early FXTAS and the grandmother's probable fragile X-associated tremor/ataxia syndrome.
 Baby M tests negative for FMR1 expansion.
 This case illustrates dual genetic findings within a single family — an increasingly recognized phenomenon in clinical neurogenetics.

 Key Points